The Beacon Hill Dollhouse Revisited Week 41

 Spackle

-Do not apply spackle to your dormers, especially on the interior.
-Use paint to hide any exposed edges.
-Your dormers are very small and they are the focal point on this dollhouse, so adding spackle to them will make them loose detail.
-If you assembled the dollhouse correctly there should not be significant gaps in your dormers.
+Avoid applying spackle on your dormers, especially inside.
+Use paint instead to conceal any exposed edges since dormers are small and focal points of the dollhouse; spackling them may reduce detail.
+If assembled correctly, there shouldn’t be significant gaps in your dormers.

 Mishaps